nodogsplash/nodogsplash/docs/source/binauth.rst

         PASSWORD="$4"
         if [ "$USERNAME" = "Bill" -a "$PASSWORD" = "tms" ]; then
           # Allow client to access the Internet for one hour (3600 seconds)
           # Further values are upload and download limits in bytes.
-0 indicate to limit.
+0 for no limit.
           echo 3600 0 0
         fi
         ;;